 Arun Dayanandan is a biology graduate student at Concordia University in Montreal, Quebec, Canada.
 The son of two biologists, his passion for science began in the womb.
-After an inspiring conservation-focused trip to the Galapagos Islands, a once-in-a-lifetime opportunity to study biology in Australia, and a 10-month research fellowship in India, he continues to study the biological world in all its forms.
+After an inspiring conservation-focused trip to the Galapagos Islands, a once-in-a-lifetime opportunity to study biology in Australia, and a year-long research fellowship in India, he continues to study the biological world in all its forms.

 Observe.
 Identify.
 Test.
 Reproduce.